panditdhamdhere/Compose/CONTRIBUTING.md

 ## Code Standards

+### Coding Style Guide
+All code must follow the Compose coding style guide.
+See [STYLE.md](STYLE.md) for required conventions, rules, and examples.

 ### Solidity Feature Ban

 **IMPORTANT**: This library has strict rules about which Solidity features can be used.
 Anyone submitting a pull request that uses any of the banned features will be fined **$100 USDC**.